paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to none, which disables this feature.

+PAPERLESS_NUMBER_OF_SUGGESTED_DATES=<num>
+    Paperless will search the entire document for any date.
+The first date found will be used as a default value for the created date.
+With this setting in place, paperless will suggestion other dates found in the document.

+    Regarding the size of the document, the task to find all dates can consuming much time.
+    Therefore the number of found dates can be limited with this setting.

+    If 10 dates should be suggested, paperless will grab every date from the top of the document to the bottom until it has reached 10 dates.
+After this, duplicates will be removed, which can lead to less than 10 dates displayed in the frontend.

+    Set the number to 0 to disable this feature (default)

 PAPERLESS_THUMBNAIL_FONT_NAME=<filename>
     Paperless creates thumbnails for plain text files by rendering the content of the file on an image and uses a predefined font for that.
 This